goFrendiAsgard/zaruba/docs/built-in/tasks/add-fast-app-crud-field.md

 Description:

-    Location of app
+    Location of app (relative to project)

 Prompt:

-    Location of app
+    Location of app (relative to project)

 Secret: